dotid/idn-tables/README.md

 Anyone is free to use the IDN tables available in this repository for their own purposes.

 ## List of tables
-- balinese-script-ref-table.txt
+- language-tables/balinese-lang-ref-table.txt
-- batak-script-ref-table.txt
+- language-tables/batak-lang-ref-table.txt
-- javanese-script-ref-table.txt
+- language-tables/javanese-lang-ref-table.txt
-- sundanese-script-ref-table.txt
+- language-tables/sundanese-lang-ref-table.txt

 ## ISO 639 Language Code
 - BALINESE / ISO 639-2: BAN / ISO 639-1: -